mambax7/xnews/docs/readme.txt

 icon in the list of uninstalled modules and click in the install icon.
 Follow the directions in the screen and you'll be ready to go.

-Please verify that the uploads\xnews\other directories are writable on the server (read+write e.g. chmod=777).
+Please verify that the uploads\Xnews\other directories are writable on the server (read+write e.g. chmod=777).